Linseed oil paint

 The benefits of linseed oil paint

-- It’s breathable, preventing trapped moisture, so the paint will never crack or split
+- It has wicking properties allowing trapped moisture to escape, so the paint will never crack or split

 - It won’t need repainting for decades – if ever